 Colbert Bump: The video games are experiencing this after The Angry Video Game Nerd talked about them, particularly Camping Adventure when Rolfe said it was a decent platformer worth checking out.

-Edited for Syndication: The 80s series got hit with this pretty badly when it was in reruns on UPN — the episodes were noticeably sped up and even with that, they were often edited down considerably for time.
+Edited for Syndication: The 80s series got hit with this pretty badly when it was in reruns in DiC's syndication package — the episodes were noticeably sped up and even with that, they were often edited down considerably for time.